jeyabalajis/aws-certified-sa-pro-notes/docs/compute/elb_apigw_appsync.md

 - Selects a target from the target group for the rule action, using the routing algorithm configured for the target group.
 - **The default routing algorithm is round robin.**
 - Routing is performed independently for each target group, even when a target is registered with multiple target groups.
+- x-forwarded-for can be used with ALB to capture client IP.
+- With ALB, SSL can be terminated at ALB itself.
+Optionally, a self-signed certificate can be used by target instances for a full encrypted connectivity.

 #### Classic Load Balancer